 The Danbury Railway's museum uses a 1903 station to house and display 50 pieces of railroad equipment, representing 11 different railroads and a model train display.
 Twenty minute vintage train rides in the yard go to the only operating turntable in Connecticut.
 Engine cab rides are also available.
 Train rides run on weekends April - November.
 Themed train rides include Mother's Day Rides, Pumpkin Patch and a Santa's Special Train Ride.
-Directions.
+Directions

-The Connecticut Troley Museum was founded in 1940 and offers a narrated three mile round trip trolley ride.
+The Connecticut Trolley Museum was founded in 1940 and offers a narrated three mile round trip trolley ride.
 Museum collection includes passenger cars, freight streetcars, elevated railway cars and other rail equipment.
 Over 70 pieces of rolling stock , some dating back to 1869, are housed within five storage barns.Directions.

 This unusual combination of a train ride and riverboat ride is run by the Valley Railroad Company.
-The Essex Steam Train ride is a 12 mile round trip train ride from Essex to Deep River that lasts about an hour, while the rail-riverboat tour lasts more than 2 hours.
+The Essex Steam Train is a 12 mile round trip scenic train ride from Essex to Deep River that lasts about an hour, while the rail-riverboat tour lasts more than 2 hours.
 Special event train rides include a Day out with Thomas, a North Pole Express and a Santa Special.
-Dinner/Murder Mystery train rides include a four course meal along with your 2 and a half hour train ride in lavishly restorded vintage 1920's Pullman cars.
+Dinner/Murder Mystery train rides include a four course meal along with your 2 and a half hour train ride in lavishly restored vintage 1920's Pullman cars.
 You can also operate a steam locomotives under the direct and constant supervision of experienced crew on an approximately one hour trip over the Valley Railroad.
 The railroad uses two Alco steam locomotives, No.97, a 1923 2-8-0 and No.40, a 1920 2-8-2.
 Directions

-The Connecticut Antique Machinery Association features an operating three-foot narrow gauge railraod with power provided by a 1925 Baldwin locomotive that was used in the sugar cane field of Hawaii.
-Exhibits include a variety of locomotives and rolling stock.Directions.
+The Connecticut Antique Machinery Association features an operating three-foot narrow gauge railroad with power provided by a 1925 Baldwin 2-4-2 #5 steam locomotive that was used in the sugar cane fields of Hawaii.
+Exhibits include a variety of locomotives and rolling stock.

-The SoNo Switch Tower is a completely restored 1896 New Haven RR switch tower.
+The SoNo Switch Tower is a completely restored 1896 New Haven Railroad switch tower.
 Museum is operates Saturdays and Sundays May through October.
 The Museum is contained in former New York, New Haven and Hartford Signal Station 44 in South Norwalk, Connecticut.
 Located at 77 Washington Street, the Tower is open to the public, with interpretive displays and narration about signaling and train control.

 The Naugatuck Railroad runs over a 20 miles of former New Haven Railroad, originally built in 1849.
-The scenic 20-mile round trip ride aboard vintage 1920's coaches and lasts one hour and 15 minutes.
+The scenic 20-mile round trip ride aboard vintage 1920's coaches lasts an hour and 15 minutes.
 Part of the Railroad Museum of New England, the train travels along the banks of the scenic Naugatuck River.
-All scenic train rides depart from the historic 1881 Thomaston Station, currently undergoing an extensive restoration to its mid-1950’s appearance.
+All scenic train rides depart from the historic 1881 Victorian Thomaston Station that is currently undergoing an extensive restoration to its mid-1950’s appearance.
 Themed train rides include Easter Bunny Express, a Santa Express Train and a Day out with Thomas.
-Directions.
+Directions

 The Connecticut Eastern Railroad Museum is located off Bridge Street in downtown Willimantic, Connecticut, on the original site of the Columbia Junction Freight Yard.
-The museums's collection includes locomotives and rolling stock, as well as vintage railroad buildings and a six-stall roundhouse reconstructed on the original foundation.
+The museum's collection includes locomotives and rolling stock, as well as vintage railroad buildings and a six-stall roundhouse reconstructed on the original foundation.
 Open weekends May through October.